servisbot/documentation/debugging-conversations.md

 This article assumes some knowledge of the servisbot-cli, a getting started guide to the CLI can be found here: [Getting Started with the CLI](https://github.com/servisbot/documentation/blob/master/getting-started-cli.md)

 ## Creating a Conversation
 It is possible to create a conversation with a bot using its endpoint through the CLI.
-After the conversation is created it will begin listening to events for that conversation and open the conversation is your default web browser.
+After the conversation is created it will begin listening to events for that conversation and open the conversation in your default web browser.

 To start a conversation with a given bot use ```sb-cli conversation create <endpoint>``` Further options for this command can be found using ```sb-cli conversation create --help```